cdaylward/nosecone/README.md

 Very early, experimental development.
 Based on appc specification ~ 0.2.0 (this will converge)

 Command implementation status (this means exists at all, not finished):
-- [x] enter    - Enter a running container.
+- [x] enter    - Enter a running app container.
 - [x] fetch    - Fetches an image and stores it locally.
-- [ ] gc       - Expunge spent containers.
+- [ ] gc       - Expunge spent app containers.
-- [x] list     - List containers.
+- [x] list     - List app containers.
-- [x] run      - Execute a command in a new container.
+- [x] run      - Fetch and execute an app container.
-- [ ] status   - Display the status of a container.
+- [ ] status   - Display the status of an app container.
 - [x] validate - Validate an app container image.

 Executor implementation status (list not complete):